 Defining Artificial Intelligence and Machine Learning

-Artificial intelligence refers broadly to any computer system that exhibits human-like intelligence.
-The goal of AI is to develop systems that can perform tasks requiring human cognitive abilities like visual perception, speech recognition, and decision-making.
-The origins of modern AI research can be traced back to the 1950s when scientists like John McCarthy started exploring the possibility of machines that could “think” rationally.
-In the decades since, AI research has gone through alternating periods of optimism and disappointment.
-However, with recent advances in statistical modeling, big data, and compute power, AI systems are now achieving human-level performance in an increasing number of domains.
-Machine learning is a subfield of artificial intelligence.
-It involves developing algorithms that can learn and improve without being explicitly programmed for each task.
-The algorithms “learn” by finding patterns and relationships in training data in order to make predictions or decisions about new data.
+Artificial intelligence refers to computer systems that exhibit human-like intelligence.
+The goal of AI is to develop systems that can perform tasks requiring human cognitive abilities, such as visual perception, speech recognition, and decision-making.
+Modern AI research can be traced back to the 1950s when scientists like John McCarthy began exploring the possibility of machines that could think rationally.
+AI research has gone through alternating periods of optimism and disappointment.
+However, recent advances in statistical modeling, big data, and compute power have enabled AI systems to achieve human-level performance in an increasing number of domains.
+Machine learning, a subfield of artificial intelligence, involves developing algorithms that can learn and improve without explicit programming for each task.
+The algorithms learn by identifying patterns and relationships in the training data to make predictions or decisions about new data.
 Some of the most common machine learning approaches include: